codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

 ### Using multiple SSH keys

-Pay attention to the fact that when multiple SSH keys added, git will still try to take the first one (for example, when installing private dependencies).
-You may swap your environment variables in a way that the required SSH key goes first.
-But a more robust solution will be to add the key to the SSH agent explicitly before invoking a command which requires it.
+When you add multiple SSH keys, git will by default attempt to use the first key available, which may cause problems when installing private dependencies.
+As a workaround, you can change the order of your environment variables in a way that the required SSH key comes first.
+A more robust solution would be to explicitly add the key to the SSH agent before invoking a command which requires it, as in the example below.

 ```bash
 #!/usr/bin/env bash